liamhn/TrimAnalysis/README.md

 The analysis itself can also be updated to run on the zenodo data (which gets downloaded by setup.py, but I haven't set that up automatically yet)

+5) A final note: The data you really need in on Narval Tape, the trajectories you want are under t5a ... huNumbering/*t5a*/* -- you will want these if you want to use the other in the analysiscode to generate data.
+If you want to build your own analysis from scratch, then you can use the data that is downloaded from the Zenodo (these are "true numbered residues").
+You can write any analysis on these and it will work fine, just make sure you account for the fact that rhesus and human have different residue numberings.